albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Ray differs slightly from the bundled `rake radiant:freeze:edge` in a couple of ways, most notably

-* Installs Edge Radiant as a Git submodule instead of clone
+* Installs Edge Radiant as a Git submodule or clone (just like extensions)
 * Can fallback on HTTP when Git is unavailable

 To grab Edge Radiant with Ray you just run